 If you’d rather soak up the relaxing and rich air at Burj Al Arab Jumeirah instead of going on a guided tour around the hotel, you need to check out “Dubai’s best beach club”—SAL.
 You can book a panoramic cabana and spend the day there, lounging and feasting on Spanish, Portuguese and other Mediterranean flavours.

 With another seven gastronomic offerings within the hotel, guests can take their pick of what they fancy.
-There are cocktails to be enjoyed with sunset views and senses to be captivated in the Michelin-starred Al Muntaha restaurant headed up by acclaimed chef Saverio Sbaragli.
+There are cocktails to be enjoyed with sunset views and a chance to captivate your senses in the Michelin-starred Al Muntaha restaurant headed up by acclaimed chef Saverio Sbaragli.

 While attending a one-of-a-kind Candlelight concert at Burj Al Arab Jumeirah is hard to beat, Candlelight is also taking over other spectacular venues across Dubai.
 Listen to takes on timeless composers and modern-day icons while appreciating some of the most iconic architecture the city has to offer.